-- 46.4 Subject to the relevant Statement of Applicability ('SOA'), within 36 months from the Deed Commencement Date, the Provider must and must ensure that its Subcontractors: - (a) obtain accreditation for any Provider IT System in accordance with the requirements and timeframes set out in the SOA and bear any costs associated with doing so; and - (b) maintain such accreditation until the Completion Date. - 46.5 Where the Provider or any Subcontractor modifies a Provider IT System, the Provider must ensure that any necessary reaccreditation activities are completed as required by the SOA. - 46.6 For the purposes of clause 46.4(b), the Provider must, and must ensure that its subcontractors, obtain reaccreditation of all Provider IT Systems in accordance with the SOA at least once every three years. - 46.7 Accreditation and reaccreditation under this clause 46 for the relevant SOA must be awarded by a qualified Information Security Registered Assessors Programme Assessor, or other qualified assessor as agreed to by the Department in writing. - 46.8 The Provider must Notify the Department immediately upon it, or any of its Subcontractors, obtaining relevant accreditation or reaccreditation and, if relevant, its failure to do so within the timeframes specified in this clause 46. - 46.9 If the Provider or any Subcontractor does not obtain accreditation or reaccreditation within the timeframes specified in the SOA or this clause 46, the Provider must immediately cease using, and ensure that any relevant Subcontractor ceases using, the relevant Provider IT System.
+- 46.4 Subject to the relevant Statement of Applicability ('SOA'), within 36 months from the Deed Commencement Date, the Provider must and must ensure that its Subcontractors: - obtain accreditation for any Provider IT System in accordance with the requirements and timeframes set out in the SOA and bear any costs associated with doing so; and - (b) maintain such accreditation until the Completion Date. - 46.5 Where the Provider or any Subcontractor modifies a Provider IT System, the Provider must ensure that any necessary reaccreditation activities are completed as required by the SOA. - 46.6 For the purposes of clause 46.4(b), the Provider must, and must ensure that its subcontractors, obtain reaccreditation of all Provider IT Systems in accordance with the SOA at least once every three years. - 46.7 Accreditation and reaccreditation under this clause 46 for the relevant SOA must be: - assessed by a qualified Information Security Registered Assessors Programme Assessor; (a) and - (b) awarded by the Department.

+46.8 Reserved

+46.9 If the Provider or any Subcontractor does not obtain accreditation or reaccreditation within the timeframes specified in the SOA or this clause 46, the Provider must immediately cease using, and ensure that any relevant Subcontractor ceases using, the relevant Provider IT System.